linkerd/linkerd2/doc/proxy-metrics.md

   parent = "proxy-metrics"
 +++

-The Conduit proxy exposes metrics that describe the traffic flowing through the proxy.
+The Linkerd proxy exposes metrics that describe the traffic flowing through the proxy.
 The following metrics are available at `/metrics` on the proxy's metrics port (default: `:4191`) in the [Prometheus format][prom-format]: